ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_regional_hub.md

     Notice that the traffic destined for the DC Service Side VPN is going through Site30 (10.30.10.2) and then getting routed over to the DC-vEdge.

-2. Click on **Tunnel** on the left-hand side and notice that vEdge20 has a single Up tunnel with vEdge30.
+2. Click on **Tunnel** on the left-hand side and notice that vEdge20 has a single Up tunnel with vEdge30 on public-internet and one on mpls.
 Other tunnels are not up (as expected)

     ![](/images/Regional_Hub/25_tunnve20.PNG)